Abhishekfm/Html-Project-1/README.md

 # HTML Project 1

-> This is my first project of HTML and CSS It is a very basic static page but I learned alot
+> This is my first project of HTML and CSS It is a very basic static page but I learned alot.
  #
 ## Project Web page